 10) What kind of moving insurance policies do you offer?

-This is one of the most important questions to ask, since moving your belongings overseas will put them at a greater risk of being damaged.
+This is one of the most important questions to ask.
+This is important as you are moving your belongings overseas will put them at a greater risk of being damaged.
 It is imperative that you have adequate insurance coverage for your goods.
-Before you plan for your move, make sure that the international moving company you hire offers a comprehensive insurance plan to cover your goods and protect them in the unfortunate event that they are lost or damaged.
+Before planning your move, ensure that the international moving company you hire offers a comprehensive insurance plan to cover your goods and protect them in the unfortunate event that they are lost or damaged.
 While purchasing insurance for an international move can be quite costly in comparison with a domestic move, it’s well worth it in the long run.
 Make sure you also inquire about the extent of the coverage and the conditions of liability.